Drain Field Services

 Step 1: Site Assessment and Records Review — We start by reviewing your septic permit, as-built drawings, and system history.
 Our technician surveys the property, locates risers and access lids, and identifies the drain field boundaries using probing rods and electronic locators.

-Step 4: Service Execution — Based on our findings, we perform the required work.
+Step 4: Service Execution —Based on our findings, we perform the required work.
 That might mean jetting clogged lateral lines, replacing a failed D-box, backfilling and regrading settled trenches, or excavating and installing an entirely new drain field with fresh aggregate, geotextile fabric, and perforated pipe.
+We use snakes and professional equipment to clear stubborn blockages from roots, grease, and waste buildup.

 Step 5: Final Testing and Documentation — We flush the system, verify even effluent distribution across all laterals, and confirm proper drainage rates.
-You receive a written report detailing everything we found, everything we did, and a maintenance schedule to keep your drain field performing for years.
+You receive a written report detailing everything we found, everything we did, and a maintenance schedule to help you maintain your drain field and keep it functioning smoothly for years.
+Our complete documentation gives you the benefit of knowing your system meets all environmental protection and safety standards.

 Brands We Use